 We are using a similar geothermal concept to support an Eco-Neighborhood being built in La-Teste.
-This 30-year partnership with the city and the French land developer Pichet will use our recycled geothermal energy to heat 450 apartments, saving 50% of the heating bill for the residents and 680 tonnes per year of CQ.
+This 30-year partnership with the city and the French land developer Pichet is using our recycled geothermal energy to heat 450 apartments, saving 50% of the heating bill for the residents and 680 tonnes per year of CO2.
 The community, which has reserved one third of the apartments for low-income social housing, also features a community centre and various sports facilities.
 The technology works the same way as in our greenhouse partnership:

 - Vermilion produces oil from three fields in the Arcachon Basin (part of the Aquitaine Basin): Les Mimosas, Les Pins and Les Arbousiers.
-The production is gathered in a central battery where approximately 1,000 m3/day of water at a temperature of 70 degrees Celsius is produced along with the oil. - A heat exchanger on our battery allows the transfer of the energy from the produced water to the eco-neighborhood, producing up to 80% of the heat needed; the remaining 20% will be supplied by the use of gas resulting from biomass, thanks to a COFELY/ENGIE boiler.
+The production is gathered in a central battery where approximately 1,000 m3/day of water at a temperature of 70 degree - m3/day of water at a temperature of 70 degrees Celsius is produced along with the oil. - A heat exchanger on our battery allows the transfer of the energy from the produced water to the eco-neighborhood, producing up to 80% of the heat needed; the remaining 20% will be supplied by the use of gas resulting from biomass, thanks to a COFELY/ENGIE boiler.